Cinequest Screenwriting Competition

 Cinequest voted Best Film Festival by USA Today Readers.

-The Cinequest Screenwriting Competition continues to empower global screenwriters through discovery, recognition and opportunity.
+The Cinequest Screenwriting Competition continues to empower global screenwriters through discovery, recognition, opportunity, and cash prizes.
 Cinequest loves writers, and we welcome you to submit your screenplay or teleplay to our renowned competition.
-The Top 10 Finalists receive many empowering benefits including: VIP All Access passes to the Cinequest Film Festival and exclusive Writers Celebration, plus exposure to leading industry players and inspiring luminaries.
+The Top 10 Finalists receive many empowering benefits including: VIP All Access passes to the Cinequest Film & VR Festival and exclusive Writers Celebration, plus exposure to leading industry players and inspiring luminaries.

 "Cinequest was thrilled to connect 2015 Competition Winner Stacie Shellner’s writing with an Executive Producer to produce her fabulous screenplay.
 Additionally, 2016 Competition Winner Jeremy Rush is having his winning script produced by The Solution Group and Netflix." — Halfdan Hussey (Cinequest Co-Founder & Director).